sebug/adc-stylebooks/README.md

 For ADC, I started by enable automatic provisioning of Citrix ADC 13.1 (Express) and enabled that on my subscription.
 Took the template.json and tried to integrate it in my main.bicep

-I enabled port 22 external access so that I can perform the rest of the setup (and maybe tunnel the UI setup, who knows...)
+I enabled the management ports on the management IP and then connected to said IP using HTTP.